DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `:-abp-has(:scope >`: Almost identical to `:-abp-has(>`, but is used to prevent some bugs seen in the latter that I've forgot what they were about.

 #### Blocking
-* `127.0.0.1` / `0.0.0.0` / `::1` / `0` / `::`: Used by "*hosts*" system files to signify that network requests to such a domain shall be redirected to a local-only IP address, thus preventing it from loading.
-Nano and uBO treats it the same as `||`.
+* `127.0.0.1` / `0.0.0.0` / `::1` / `0` / `::`: Used by "*hosts*" system files to signify that network requests to such a domain shall be redirected to a local-only IP address, thus preventing it from loading. uBO treats it the same as `||`.
 It only supports whole domains; using `/` or any other non-alphanumeric-or-period characters is not accepted.
 * `$3p`: Same as `$third-party`.
 * `$1p` / `$first-party`: Same as `$~third-party`.
 * `$xhr`: Same as `$xmlhttprequest`.